info-201a-wi22/final-project-Covid-Air-Travels/docs/p01-proposal.md

 The database we will be using, Covid-19 Daily Data Updated [(Affan, n.d.)](https://www.kaggle.com/affanazhar/covid19-daily-data-updated/version/6?select=Covid_19_data_version_6.csv)[^1], has updates up to January 30, 2022.
 Although this information is recent, the latest data records numbers at the peak of reported Covid-19 cases, which may not be an accurate representation of the present-day situation.
 The statistics provided by the New York Times show that the seven-day average of covid cases reported on January 30, 2022, is 522,965 cases whereas, on February 3, 2022, it is 356,849 cases [(Washington Coronavirus Map and Case Count, 2022)](https://www.nytimes.com/interactive/2021/us/washington-covid-cases.html)[^10].
 Because the numbers are changing drastically as each day passes, our data and research may not be as predictive of the future as we hope.
 In addition to that, the dataset may not be as accurate since we only have the number of Covid cases reported and not the true number of Covid cases throughout the United States.

 ## Acknowledgement
 Thanks to the people who took the time to collect the data that allowed us to do an insightful research for our project.
 Also thanks to T.A.
-Samuel for giving us clear instructions and guidance that helped us initiate the proejct.
+Samuel for giving us clear instructions and guidance that helped us initiate the project.

+### Appendix A: Questions
+Up to how many datasets would you recommend us to utilize?
+How many are too little and how many are too much?

 ## Reference
 [^1]: Affan, M. (2022, January 30). _covid-19 Daily data Updated._ https://www.kaggle.com/affanazhar/covid19-daily-data-updated/version/6?select=Covid_19_data_version_6.csv